Making Neapolitan-Style Gluten-Free Pizza Using Wood (or Gas) Fired Pizza Oven

 Stretching The Dough

-Now, if we weren’t looking for a Neapolitan-style puffy crust, we could simply use a rolling pin to flatten the dough out, to give you a thin crispy edge pizza – but that’s not the purpose here.
+We like to give the dough a rub of olive oil to soften it before stretching, which also helps to hold it together.
+If we weren’t aiming for a Neapolitan-style puffy crust, we could simply use a rolling pin to flatten the dough, giving you a thin, crispy edge pizza – but that’s not the goal here.

 Par-Bake The Base